 Follow this post to make this Rainbow Crochet Sun Hat in size 0-6 Months, or head over to our website to purchase the pattern with the full size range.

 Size 0-6 Months fits an average head size of 46cm.
+The full paid-for pattern gives sizes up to adult.

 Difficulty level: Beginner